In 1938, Nicholas Winton helped 669 Jewish kids escape certain death from the Nazis. He never told anyone.

 Many of the children Winton saved went on the BBC television program, That's Life, to meet him for the first time since the war.
 They refer to themselves as "Winton's children."

-Winton is now 101 years old and has received awards from Israel and the Czech Republic as well as Knighthood from the Queen of England in 1993.
+Winton died on July 1, 2015 at the age of 106.
+He received awards from Israel and the Czech Republic as well as Knighthood from the Queen of England in 1993.